 Repair

-1. Your air conditioner is no more than 10 years old.
+1. Your air conditioner is less than 10 years old.
 If your air conditioner is newer, it’s ideal to repair it.

-Air Conditioner Cost
+Average Air Conditioner Cost

-Many homeowners spend around $4,631 on a new air conditioner, based on national averages compiled by HomeGuide.
-Air conditioner cost averages often range from $3,350 to $5,912, but your total cost {might|could|may] be lower or higher.
+The majority of homeowners spend around $4,631 on a new air conditioner, per national averages compiled by HomeGuide.
+Air conditioner cost averages often range from $3,350 to $5,912, but your exact cost {might|could|may] be different.

-• The size your space needs.
+• The size you need.

 Air Conditioner Size